-(b) Accuracy and Stability
+(b) Accuracy and Stability .

 Since December 1, 1957, the standard radio transmissions from WWV and WWVH have been held as nearly constant as possible with respect to the atomic frequency standards maintained and operated by NBS.
-Relative to the primary frequency standard of NBS, there are very small intentional offsets which may be of the order of one part in 10 1⁄2.
+Relative to the primary frequency standard of NBS, there are very small intentional offsets for coordination purposes, which may be of the order of one part in 10^{12} .
 Up-to-date information on these small offsets can be obtained from the monthly Time and Frequency Services Bulletin.

-Atomic frequency standards have been shown to realize the ideal cesium resonance frequency, f{Cs} , to within a few parts in 10^{13} .
-The present NBS frequency standard and time scale system realizes this resonance frequency to an uncertainty of about 5 parts in 10^{13} [1]2.
+Atomic frequency standards have been shown to provide the defined ideal cesium frequency to within a few parts in 10^{13} .
+For example, the present NBS frequency standard, NBS-5, and time scale system provides this frequency to an uncertainty of about 2 parts in 10^{13} [1]2.